 I have been working as a (reasonably grown-up) counsellor for well over twenty years.

 I trained for a post-graduate diploma in counselling in 1996, and then again in 2008.

 My first diploma, with an organisation called the AMAP organisation - now defunct - was eclectic, eccentric, inspirational and completely undisciplined.

 My second diploma, in Person-Centred Counselling with the University of Brighton - a course accredited by the British Association for Counselling and Psychotherapy - was a far more sober affair.
 I try to draw on the best that these two experiences had to offer.

 How did I become a counsellor?

-I was forced, over thirty years ago, to confront my own demons and to realise that my life was being run by a combination of addiction, depression and bewilderment.
+I was forced, over thirty-five years ago, to confront my own demons and to realise that my life was being run by a combination of addiction, depression and bewilderment.
 My story is not your story; but my experiences do help me to understand what it is like to feel stuck, hopeless, frightened, and unsure where to turn.

 I have been fortunate enough to meet a number of quite brilliant counsellors, working in very different fields and disciplines, who have taught me a lot about what can be helpful.
 I have also met counsellors and therapists who seemed to me less helpful.
 I hope that I have taken lessons away from both experiences.

 Much of my own route to recovery came through twelve-step groups - on the model of Alcoholics Anonymous.
 I am very grateful to twelve-step groups.
 I also appreciate that many people find the AA model completely unsympathetic to their needs.
 Put bluntly, some people really hate 12-step groups; whilst others feel uneasy in any groups.
 Whilst I will always support clients struggling with addictions to seek help and support through AA and similar groups, I would never impose this as a condition.